VidEdit: Zero-Shot and Spatially Aware Text-Driven Video Editing: Introduction

 This paper introduces \textsc{VidEdit}, a simple and effective zero-shot text-based video editing method that shows high temporal consistency and offers object-level control over the appearance of the video content.
-The rationale of the approach is shown in Fig~\ref{videdit_samples}.
-Given an input video and a target editing request, \eg \texttt{"road"} $\rightarrow$ \textit{"a night sky"}, \textsc{VidEdit} modifies the original content by precisely delineating the regions of interest, leaving the rest of the video unaltered, and ensuring a high temporal consistency.
+The rationale of the approach is shown in Fig~\ref{videdit_samples}. ~Given an input video and a target edit, \eg \texttt{"road"} $\rightarrow$ \textit{"a night sky"}, VidEdit precisely delineates the region of interest in the atlas space as well as the internal edges that characterize its semantic structure.
+The text prompt and the edge map are then passed to a pre-trained conditional diffusion model that generates an edit that matches these controls.
+During the generation phase, the edit seamlessly merges with the original atlas through a blended diffusion process \citep{blendeddiffusion}, which leaves the remainder of the video content unchanged.
+We hypothesize and confirm that diffusion models can effectively handle distortions in atlases, allowing us to modify these representations with little effort.
+Furthermore, by directing the generation process with conditional inputs, we can create compelling video edits with a fine-grained spatial control that maintain temporal consistency.
 To achieve this goal, the approach includes two main contributions.